 - 1. Application form submitted online, found at main web site under information for students. - 2.
-Non-refundable application fee of \$35, payable online. - 4.
-Résumé or curriculum vitae.

-- 5. Personal essay (see Personal Essay below). - 6.
-One letter of personal recommendation (see Letter of Personal Recommendation below).

-In addition, applicants for a Certificate of Professional Development, Certificate of Pagan Pastoral Care for Helping Professionals and Certificate of Chaplaincy are required to submit the following:
+Non-refundable application fee of \$20, payable online. - 4.
+Résumé or curriculum vitae. - 5.
+Personal essay (see Personal Essay below). - 6.
+One letter of personal recommendation (see Letter of Personal Recommendation below). - 7.
+In addition, applicants for a Certificate of Pagan Pastoral Care for Helping Professionals are required to submit proof of status as a helping professional in a licensable or certifiable profession in one's own state.